fred1268/okapi/README.md

 - `host`: the URL of the server (including port and everything you don't want to repeat on every test)
 - `auth.login`: the information required to login the user, using the same format as a test (see below)
-- `session.cookie`: name of the cookie maintaining the session
+- `auth.session.cookie`: name of the cookie maintaining the session

 Here `exampleserver1` uses the `/login` endpoint on the same HTTP server than the one used for the tests.
 Both `email` and `password` are submitted in the `POST`, and `200 OK` is expected upon successful login.
 The session is maintained by a session cookie called `jsessionid`.